|Digital-Desert : Mojave Desert||

 Mojave River Valley Museum

 Gold Mines & Mills:

-Wall Street MillClick the photo to begin the slideshow
+Wall Street MillClick the photo to view the gallery

 Bill Keys operated the Wall Street mill, which was originally owned by F. Morgan.
 When Morgan died, Keys filed on the property for back wages.
 Keys continued to operate the mill processing ore from his Desert Queen Mine and for other prospectors receiving a percentage of the amalgam.